silentstorm29/silentstorm29.github.io/README.md

 - 🤔 I’m looking for help with ...
 -->
 - 💬 Ask me about AWS, Jenkins, Ansible.
-- 📫 How to reach me: https://www.linkedin.com/in/silentstorm29/
+- 📫 How to reach me: https://www.linkedin.com/in/silentstorm29/ else silentstorm29
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: INTJ